bellingcat/auto-archiver/README.md

 # all the configurations come from ./orchestration.yaml
 auto-archiver
 # all the configurations come from ./secrets/orchestration.yaml
-auto-archiver --config orchestration.yaml
+auto-archiver --config secrets/orchestration.yaml
-# uses the configurations but for another google docs sheet
+# uses the same configurations but for another google docs sheet
 # with a header on row 2 and with some different column names
 # notice that columns is a dictionary so you need to pass it as JSON and it will override only the values provided
 auto-archiver --config orchestration.yaml --gsheets_feeder.sheet="use it on another sheets doc" --gsheets_feeder.header=2 --gsheets_feeder.columns='{"url": "link"}'